hackclub/cascade/README.md

 # 🌊 Cascade

-Cascade was a one-day hackathon organized through Hack Club’s Athena Program, built to empower high school girls in Metro Atlanta to explore tech through hands-on workshops, mentorship, and community.
+Cascade was a two-day dinner and hackathon organized through Hack Club’s Athena Program, built to empower high school girls in Metro Atlanta to explore tech through hands-on workshops, mentorship, and community.

 Held at Soccer in the Streets HQ on April 11–12, 2025, Cascade combined real-world skill-building with a welcoming, beginner-friendly environment.
 ____________________________________